qbic-pipelines/pipeline-docs/docs/markdown/pipelines/guideseq.md

 The main output is the `visualization` folder, which will contain files e.g. `Cas9_offtargets.svg`.
 These svg files show sites of the primer sequence that could be potentially off-target.

-The numbers at the right side is explained below.
+The number at the right side is explained below.

 <details>
 <summary>Click to expand explanation !</summary>